We hope you are well and coping during this difficult time.

 Running groups remotely - Where it is practical, consider running groups via social media and other technology which will allow you to interact online, video or conference call with several members at once.
 This could include closed Facebook groups, Skype, teleconference tools like WhyPay to ‘meet’ with your members.

-Group leaders could request examples of what people are doing and how they are getting on, to share with the group.
+Group organisers could request examples of what people are doing and how they are getting on, to share with the group.

 Quizzes - Every Saturday we post a new quiz and the answers to the previous quiz in the Links on the right of this page.
 Just a little something to keep the brain active and occupy a few hours whilst you exercise those big brains!